The (Business) Key to Surviving Coronavirus

-That’s a complex environment to manage and support, and a lot of relationships between functions, platforms, learners, and processes to manually facilitate.
+That’s a complex set of systems to manage and support, and a lot of structural pathways to build between functions, tech, learners, and processes – pathways your learning and development team may be manually facilitating.
 That’s a lot to buy.
 That’s a lot to scale, when the time comes.
 That’s a lot of data to aggregate and analyze by hand.
-That’s not a sustainable environment.
+That’s not a sustainable infrastructure.
 That’s not a model for organizational resilience.

-As we begin to apply what we’ve learned from business in the time of the pandemic, it’s time for training to examine its tech environment through the lens of resilience.
+As we begin to apply what we’ve learned from business during the pandemic, it’s time for training to examine its tech stack through the lens of resilience.

-It’s time to reclaim your learning technology ecosystem.
+It’s time to reclaim your learning technology infrastructure.

-What does a good learning tech ecosystem look like?
-3 Must-Have Attributes.
+What does a good learning tech infrastructure look like?

-So, if you took ownership of your learning technology ecosystem – with this context of relationship definition in mind – what should it look like?
+If you took ownership of your learning technology infrastructure – with this context of interconnectivity between learners and software in mind – what should it look like?
 Let’s take a look at three critical attributes first, then discuss how to get there.

 Life is defined by change and growth.
-If learning tech lacks the ability to evolve with your business, how is it that your business will be able to evolve?
+If learning tech lacks the ability to scale with your business, how is it that your business will be able to scale when change happens?
 This isn’t something that is often top of mind when buying software, but it ought to be.
 Beyond considering the cost and term of the contract, don’t forget to factor agility into your software purchase.
 As we’ve seen, things can change rapidly; the question is: can you?